 The good thing about the latter is that they usually have offers or packages, which can be very interesting for you.
 In addition, they usually allow you to buy well in advance.

-Hotels in Disney and the nearby
+Hotels in Disney and the Nearby

 There are a wide variety of hotels in the Disney Paris area.
 You can book accommodation in the park itself or in the surrounding area.

-My recommendation is that whatever you choose, do it with as much foresight as possible.
+I recommend that whatever you choose, do it with as much foresight as possible.
 Since the demand is very high, especially in high season and the hotels fill up quickly and their prices rise quite a bit.

 Here are three recommendations for different budgets.

 - Low budget: Camping Le Parc de Paris